upday/upday.github.io/_posts/blog/2017-07-18-dwh-part2-we-need-a-storage.md

 * How much data do I expect to store?
 * Do I need unlimited scalability?
 * What tools (BI) need to access my data?
+* How much can I spend on it?
+* How complicated is the maintenance?
+* Do we have capacity and knowledge to master this technology?
+* Do we need training?

+And there's nothing wrong with having more than one storage.
+I mean, a storage is not Highlander in the end.